 What it is used for

-Duodenal ulcer; Benign gastric ulcer; Zollinger-Ellison syndrome; Prevention of relapses of duodenal ulceration; Short-term (no more than 12 weeks) symptomatic relief of gastroesophageal reflux not responsive to conservative measures; Healing of oesophageal erosion or ulceration associated with gastroesophageal reflux disease; Prevention of relapses of symptoms and erosions or ulcerations associated with gastroesophageal reflux disease.
+Symptomatic relief of heartburn, dyspepsia and indigestion due to gastro-oesophageal reflux in adults over 18 years of age.
+Famotidine is indicated for the treatment of duodenal ulcer; benign gastric ulcer; Zollinger-Ellison syndrome; prevention of relapses of duodenal ulceration.
+Short-term (no more than 12 weeks) symptomatic relief of gastro-oesophageal reflux not responsive to conservative measures.
+Healing of oesophageal erosion or ulceration associated with gastro-oesophageal reflux disease.
+Prevention of relapses of symptoms and erosions or ulcerations associated with gastro-oesophageal reflux disease.

 How to take it